djhaskin987/degasolv/docs/command-reference.rst

 ++++++++++++++++++++++

 Degasolv parses global options before it parses subcommands or the options for subcommands; therefore, global options need to be specified first.
+If any option, whether global or for a subcommand is given incorrectly, the program exits with a return code of 1.

 Using Configuration Files
 *************************